empipio/h4-code-quiz/README.md

 # h4-code-quiz

-For this week's homework I have created a javascript quiz.
+For this week's homework I have created a javascript quiz of five questions.
 The tasks to complete were as follows:

     WHEN I click the start button
     THEN a timer starts and I am presented with a question